BearyDevs/BearyDevs-Site/README.md

 ## Design Color Inspiration

-I’m a huge fan of the iTerm color scheme [Solarized-Osaka](https://github.com/craftzdog/solarized-osaka.nvim).
-I’ve used its colors to implement and customize my terminal setup in iTerm2.
+I’m a big fan of Takuya Matsuyama (craftzdog) that create [Solarized-Osaka](https://github.com/craftzdog/solarized-osaka.nvim) color scheme.
+I’ve used its colors and customize my terminal setup like Ghostty and iTerm2.

 ## Preview